-07 Aug 6 ways to help improve your drawing
+07 Aug 6 ways to improve your drawing

 I’ve heard it so many times “but I just CAN’T draw”.
 If you want to improve your drawing skills, read on.

 It’s almost like someone has resigned themselves to not being able to draw or believes that you either can draw or you can’t.
-I don’t believe that anyone can’t draw, learn how to draw or improve their drawing skills.
-It is a skill and like any skill it can be learnt.
+I don’t believe that anyone can’t draw, learn how to draw, or improve their drawing skills.
+It is a skill and like any skill, it can be learned.
 Being creative is perhaps someone a little more complex and I can understand more why some believe they aren’t very creative.
 However, there are still ways that creativity can be encouraged and nurtured rather than just accepting that you’re not a creative person.

 And this is what we established as obstacles to drawing:

-1. Not looking properly therefore drawing what you think or know rather than what you see.
+Not looking properly, therefore, drawing what you think or know rather than what you see.